Define Capability Needs

 The program needs to work collaboratively with the respective functional communities to coalesce individual strategies and plans into a cohesive acquisition strategy that captures the key processes that will be used to execute the program.
 More details here: Acquisition Strategy

-The OSD SWP team requests that any program approved to use the SWP, send an e-mail to their Service HQ SWP representative and the OSD SWP mailbox at email@example.com with the below information.
+The OSD SWP team requests that any program approved to use the SWP, complete the SWP Registration Form (CAC required) with basic program information for OSD and Congressional insight into pathway usage and emailing to the OSD SWP mailbox at [email protected].
 This is for tracking purposes only and once Service acquisition reporting systems capture SWP data elements, will no longer be necessary.
+Requested information includes: